BLOG

 9.0 - 10.0 = Critical

 The CVSS scoring is measured on the basis of the combination of different characteristics.
 The sole requirement of sub-categorizing any vulnerability is the complexity of the elements of the base score.
-Although, it is majorly advised that the reports must also include temporal metrics and environmental metrics for accurate analysis.
+However, it is strongly advised that the reports must also include temporal metrics and environmental metrics for accurate analysis.

 Good Read: What to Look for in a Mobile Security Assessment Report?

-Appknox SAST, DAST, APIT is the best way to ensure that your code is secure.
+Appknox SAST, DAST, and API testing are the best ways to ensure your code is secure.
 VA tools identify and eliminate security vulnerabilities and software defects early on in development.
 That helps to ensure that your software is secure, reliable, and compliant.

 Appknox VA helps you: